The Dartmouth Review: Controversies

 In fall of 2012, The Dartmouth Review ran a cover with a picture of Dean of the College Charlotte Johnson and the Director of the Greek Letter Organizations and Societies office, Wes Schaub, posed in the style of American Gothic.
-The issue criticized the College's new alcohol and walkthrough policies as unsafe and invasive, predicting they would force the College's fraternities to shut their doors to freshmen in an effort to reduce liability.
-Later that year, the College's Inter-Fraternity Council moved to impose such a measure for the following school year.
+The issue criticized the college's new alcohol and walkthrough policies as unsafe and invasive, predicting they would force the college's fraternities to shut their doors to freshmen in an effort to reduce liability.
+Later that year, the college's Inter-Fraternity Council moved to impose such a measure for the following school year.

+Blake Neff, a member of the class of 2013 who had written for The Dartmouth Review, served as the head writer for Tucker Carlson Tonight until it emerged that he had made anonymous posts on the message board AutoAdmit that featured racist, sexist, and homophobic content.
+He resigned from Fox News in July 2020.

-Throughout its history, The Dartmouth Review has met opposition for its controversial use of the College's name.
+Throughout its history, The Dartmouth Review has met opposition for its controversial use of the college's name.
 Many critics of the paper have claimed that because it does not have any institutional affiliation with Dartmouth and because its social stances are perceived to be inimical to the values of the school, the paper should be forced to change its name.
 For its part, The Review has resisted such charges by reminding opponents that many of Hanover's independent shops and businesses have adopted the college's name.
 As a result, requiring a political organization to strike "Dartmouth" from its title would be seen as a selective infringement on free speech and would set a dangerous precedent for future abuse.

 Influence and legacy

-Critics have charged that the paper is more provocative than effective, though the staff asserts that the combination of its investigative journalism and its consistent advocacy of issues relating to the curriculum, governance, and free speech have led to changes at the College.
+Critics have charged that the paper is more provocative than effective, though the staff asserts that the combination of its investigative journalism and its consistent advocacy of issues relating to the curriculum, governance, and free speech have led to changes at the college.
 Some have credited its writings for the resilience of the fraternity system, reforms to club and activity funding, and greater alumni involvement in internal policy formation.
 The fact that early contributors like Peter Robinson could later be elected to Dartmouth's Board of Trustees testifies to the paper's ability to influence public opinion and have a lasting effect on mainstream campus debates.

 Since 1980, dozens of similar publications, including The Yale Free Press, The Stanford Review, The Harvard Salient, The California Review, The Princeton Tory, and The Cornell Review, have been founded at peer institutions and credited The Dartmouth Review as a guiding influence.

 Outside of the academy, the paper has also had an important impact on the conservative movement as a whole.
 As Peter Robinson relates: